- Thu, May 2, 2019 at 8pm

 Today, that kind of horror still threatens.
 Hate still festers, and power still tries to push human lives into the divide.
 But there is hope.
 Because, as Citizen Alien shows, we are all the dream of a future our forebears once had.
 Every day, we carry that dream forward in the stories we are heir to and the wisdom they hold, and every day, we have a chance to let those tales shine.

-Virginia by Leaf Rapids
+Citizen Alien by Leaf Rapids